-The components of the provision for income taxes at December 31, 2019 are as follows:
+The components of the provision for income taxes for the years ended December 31, 2020 and 2019 are as follows:

+Current: 2020 2019

+Federal \$ - \$

-Current: Federal State and local \$ - 32,038
+State and local - 32,038

-Total current income tax expense \$ 32,038
+Total current income tax expense - 32,038

+Deferred:

-Deferred: Federal \$ 295,389
+Federal (196,435) 295,389

-State and local 39,649
+State and local (64,410) 39,649

-Total deferred income tax expense \$ 335,038
+Total deferred income tax (benefit)/expense (260,845) 335,038

-Total income tax expense \$ 367,076
+Total income tax (benefit)/expense \$ (260,845) \$ 367,076

-Income tax expense is included on the consolidated statement of operations.
+Income tax expense is included on the consolidated statements of operations.

-The Company has recorded a valuation allowance of \$429,415, as management does not expect to realize the full benefit of interest deductions in future years.
-The net deferred tax liability is part of other non-current liabilities on the consolidated balance sheet.
+The Company has recorded a valuation allowance for the years ended December 31, 2020 and 2019 of \$514,969 and \$429,415, respectively, as management does not expect to realize the full benefit of interest deductions in future years.
+The net deferred tax liability is part of other non-current liabilities on the consolidated balances sheet.

 The expense for income taxes differs from the amount computed by applying the statutory federal income tax rate to loss before provision for income taxes.
-For the year ended December 31, 2019, the Company had an expense for income taxes of \$367,076.
+For the years ended December 31, 2020 and 2019, the Company had a benefit for income taxes of \$260,845 and an expense of \$367,076, respectively.
 The significant difference between actual tax expense and the amount computed by applying the statutory federal income tax rate to the loss before provision for income taxes is due to the fact that substantially all of the Company's loss before income taxes is not subject to federal or state income taxes due to its tax status as a partnership.

 Temporary differences between the financial reporting carrying amounts and the tax basis of assets and liabilities give rise to deferred taxes.
-The components of the deferred income tax assets and liabilities as of December 31, 2019 is as follows:
+The components of the deferred income tax assets and liabilities for the years ended December 31, 2020 and 2019 are as follows:

-Deferred tax assets:
+Deferred tax assets: 2020 2019

-Federal net operating loss carryforward \$ 9,956
+Federal net operating loss carryforward \$ 68,086 \$ 9,956

-State net operating loss carryforward 73,717
+State net operating loss carryforward 86,150 73,717

-Interest deduction limitation 429,415
+Interest deduction limitation 514,968 429,415

-Accrued vacation 14,609
+Accrued vacation 20,989 14,609

-Other 25,432
+Other 7,514 25,432

-Total deferred tax assets 553,129
+Total deferred tax assets 697,707 553,129

 Deferred tax liabilities:

-Property and equipment 195,492
+Property and equipment 17,699 195,492

-Other 24,028
+Other - 24,028

-Total deferred tax liabilities 219,520
+Total deferred tax liabilities 17,699 219,520

-333,609
+680,008 333,609

-Less valuation allowance (429,415)
+Less valuation allowance (514,969) (429,415)

-Net deferred tax liability \$ (95,806)
+Net deferred tax asset/(liability) \$ 165,039 \$ (95,806)

+General

-General: The Company is subject to income taxes in the U.S. federal and Pennsylvania tax jurisdictions.
+The Company is subject to income taxes in the U.S. federal and Pennsylvania tax jurisdictions.
 Tax regulations within each jurisdiction are subject to the interpretations of the related tax laws and regulations and require significant judgement to apply.

 In assessing the realizability of deferred tax assets, the Company considers whether it is more likely than not that some portion, or all of the deferred tax assets, will not be realizable.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
-As noted above, the Company has recorded a valuation allowance of \$429,415 as of December 31, 2019, against the deferred tax asset arising from interest expense disallowed pursuant to IRC section 163(j).
+As noted above, the Company has recorded a valuation allowance of \$514,969 and \$429,415 for the years ended December 31, 2020 and 2019, respectively, against the deferred tax asset arising from interest expense disallowed pursuant to IRC section 163(j).
 Other than this amount, the Company believes that it is more likely than not that the net deferred tax assets as shown above will be realized when future taxable income is generated through the reversal of existing taxable temporary differences and income that is expected to be generated by businesses that have a history of generating taxable income.